shubhammlondhe2005/python/README.md

 This repository is more than a collection of Python files.

-It is a record of my progression from learning programming fundamentals to building intelligent systems.
+It is a record of my progression from programming fundamentals to intelligent systems.

-My long-term objective is to develop the ability to take an AI problem from:
+My long-term objective is to develop the ability to take an AI problem through the complete pipeline:

 **Problem → Data → Processing → Model → Evaluation → Deployment → AI Application**